lra/mackup/README.md

 Revert any synced config file to its original state, and delete the Mackup folder in Dropbox.
 This will revert your system at pre-Mackup state.

+`mackup list`

+Display the list of applications supported by Mackup.

 `mackup -h`

 Get some help, obvious...